eugen8/GottaLottaBooks/README.md

 2) do your coding
 3) `git add -A`  and `git commit -a -m "adding instructions how to develop"`
 4) `git push origin readme-dev-instr`
+5) Create a pull request
+6) Someone else reviews the request and approves it
+7) You (the original developer) merge the code into the master and delete your branch.